skingry/chef/README.md

    $ /chef/bootstrap.sh
    ```

-   _NOTE: This script will install required Gems, subordinate cookbooks, ZFS, setup the data store, and install/run Chef for the first time._
+   _NOTE: This script will install required Gems, download subordinate cookbooks, install and setup ZFS, setup the data store, and install/run Chef for the first time._

 _**TODO: Add more documentation about the setup of the applications and provisioning a production system.**_